Looking for more delicious cake recipes? Make a Salted Caramel Pudding Cake or a Lemon Raspberry Glazed Bundt Cake!

 - After they've cooled significantly, place a wire rack upside down over the top of each cake pan.
 Invert the cake pan and the cakes should slip right out, upside down, onto the wire racks.
 Leave them like this to cool completely.

-- Once the cakes have cooled completely to room temperature, wrap them in plastic wrap and refrigerate them for at least 2 hours before frosting.
+- Once the cakes have cooled completely to room temperature, wrap them in plastic wrap and refrigerate them before frosting.

 - Add the butter to the bowl of a stand mixer fitted with the paddle attachment.
 Beat the butter on medium-high speed for 1-2 minutes or until it's smooth and creamy.

-- Add the icing sugar and cocoa powder to the butter through a sieve or flour sifter to remove any lumps.
-Beat the icing sugar and cocoa powder into the butter on medium-high speed until the mixture starts to come together (it will look lumpy and a bit powdery).
+- Add the powdered sugar and cocoa powder to the butter mixture, along with a pinch of salt through a sieve or flour sifter to remove any lumps.
+Beat the powdered sugar and cocoa powder into the butter on medium-high speed until the mixture starts to come together (it will look lumpy and a bit powdery).
 Add the milk and continue to beat until it looks fluffy, scraping down the sides of the bowl as needed.

-- Once the cakes have refrigerated for a few hours (or overnight), remove them from the fridge and remove the plastic wrap.
+- Remove the cakes from the fridge and remove the plastic wrap.

 - Slide one of the cakes onto a plate (or a cake board if you want to get fancy...but fancy isn't really what this cake is about!), making sure the cake is right-side-up.
 This means the bottom will be flat and the top will be slightly rounded.
 Since this is not one of those fancy-schmansy cakes, we're not going to bother levelling it or anything like that.
 It's supposed to look rustic and homemade...that's what's so beautiful about baking for someone you love.